chryophase/supermoon/README.md

-Supermoon development tree.

-Supermoon is a PoS-based cryptocurrency, which has a unique approach to PoS, which will be revealed when development is ready.
+SUPERMOON is a PoS-based cryptocurrency, which has a unique approach to PoS, which links APR Rewards to phases of moon in real time.

+It also gives bonuses to real time Stellar events such as Eclipses, Astroid showers,  Annual events and of course, the rare Supermoon...

+If any of these events occur at the same time, then the APR stacks....